noobiept-other/website_example/readme.md

 # Loading Element #

 Its always a good idea to show the user what is happening, so we'll show a loading message when we're going to a different page.
-You're free to add some fancy animation later :)
+You're free to add some fancy animation instead :)

 ## base.html ##